dawichi/blog/src/content/blog/fp-ts.md

 Here, basically we are lying in the return type, as it is not a pure function.
 The return type is `: number`, but is it true?
 Does it actually return a number always?
 No, sometimes it throws an error.
 So, we are lying.

 Here is where it comes `Option`.
-You could think about it like a standarization of the `null` and `undefined` values, but with a lot of utilities to manage it.
+You could think about it like a standardization of the `null` and `undefined` values, but with a lot of utilities to manage it.

 ```ts
 import * as O from 'fp-ts/Option'